 The 15-minute pre-title sequence intercuts Dolph’s taking the assignment and being assured there’s no danger beyond getting past the military blockade and the zombies decimating the men in his team.
 Of course, he survives and refuses to be evacuated to stay and finish the mission anyway.
 So much for logic.

 We also get to see plenty of zombies being dispatched by multiple methods including stabbing, and not a knife to the head type stabbing but blade to the heart and throat cuttings, (later we’ll get to see the big guy actually choke a zombie out), so we also learn that these zombies don’t play by the usual rules.
 Granted they’re the result of a bioweapon accident, but it still feels wrong.

 And it’s after they head out, (and almost an hour into the movie), that the robots show up.
 They look like something out of a 50’s film, (and are leftovers from director Christopher Hatton’s previous film ROBOTROPOLIS).
-Like a Deux ex machina with them as both the Deux and the machina they appear out of nowhere just in time to help our heroes, escape in one piece.
-Despite the impact they make in the trailer they really are underwhelming in the film itself, although seeing Dolph getting them to say “We kick zombie ass” is great.
+Like a Deux ex Machina with them as both the Deux and the machina, they appear out of nowhere just in time to help our heroes escape in one piece.
+Despite the impact they make in the trailer they really are underwhelming in Battle Of The Damned itself, although seeing Dolph getting them to say “We kick zombie ass” is great.